ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/slam.md

 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

+{% capture notice_02 %}
+**TIP**:
+- We are happy to announce a new ROS book: “ROS Robot Programming, A Handbook is written by TurtleBot3 Developers”.
+Now, this book has been published English and Chinese versions.
+This book contains the following:
+  - ROS Kinetic Kame: Basic concept, instructions and tools
+  - How to use sensor and actuator packages on ROS
+  - Embedded board for ROS: OpenCR
+  - SLAM & Navigation with TurtleBot3
+  - How to program a delivery robot using ROS Java
+  - OpenManipulator simulation using MoveIt! and Gazebo
+- Please refer to this book for more information on ROS, SLAM, and Navigation that are not covered in this e-manual.
+You can download the [pdf of this book](/docs/en/platform/turtlebot3/learn/#books).
+{% endcapture %}
+<div class="notice--success">{{ notice_02 | markdownify }}</div>

 **TIP**: It is recommended to use a joystick pad instead of the keyboard for easier control.
 For more information on remote control, Please refer to [Teleoperation][teleoperation] page.
 {: .notice--success}

-The SLAM (Simultaneous Localization and Mapping) is a technique to draw a map by estimating current location in an arbitrary space.
+The **SLAM (Simultaneous Localization and Mapping)** is a technique to draw a map by estimating current location in an arbitrary space.
 The SLAM is a well-known feature of TurtleBot from its predecessors.
 The video here shows you how accurately TurtleBot3 can draw a map with its compact and affordable platform.

 <iframe width="640" height="360" src="https://www.youtube.com/embed/lkW4-dG2BCY" frameborder="0" allowfullscreen></iframe>